 Of course there is no way to determine whether Cecily’s cataract was due to the statin she took.
 The medical literature does suggest there is an association between statins and cataracts (Regulatory Toxicology and Pharmacology, Dec.
 2019).

-How well statins work to prevent a heart attack in otherwise healthy people remains highly controversial.
+How well statins work to prevent a heart attack in otherwise healthy people (primary prevention) remains far more controversial.
 Of course, no one should ever stop any medication without first checking with the prescriber.
 There may be other reasons to take a statin.